nimroddanielmaayan/node-farm/notes.md

 - It's also important to understand that the nextTick() functions happens before the next tick PHASE, not before the next new tick\loop

 - One of the most important things to keep in mind when working with node is that we should never block or slow down the event loop.
 On the other hand, setImmediate() happens after the next loop, not immediately.
-So it's usually better to stick to just one of the two methods, usually to setImmediate()
+So it's usually better to stick to just one of the two methods (nextTick() or setImmediate()).
+Usually we'll choose setImmediate()

 - Most node methods have a "sync" version, which we'll usually only want to use when we actually DO want our code to block the event loop, for any reason

 ### Event Driven Architecture

-- There are 3 parts to event driven architecture: Event emitters, event listeners, and callback functions.
-Each one has it's own basic object in node.js
+- There are 3 parts to event driven architecture: Event emitters, event listeners, and callback functions

 - The emitters emit events, the listeners listen to events and then call the callback functions.
 Note that each stage might have a one-to-many relationship: One emitter can emit many events, several listeners can listen to the same event, and each listener can call many callback functions

-- Because there are no "user events" in the backend (like click events), backend events are either network events (like a new request), or custom events that we create ourselves when something important happens.
-Note that all backend events (built-in or custom) are instances of the same basic EventEmitter superclass
+- Because there are no "user events" in backend (like mouse click events), backend events are either network events (like a new request), or custom events that we create ourselves when something important happens.
+Note that all backend events (built-in or custom) are emitted by instances of the same basic EventEmitter superclass

 - Server objects are also instances of the eventEmitter class.
 This means that we can use the on() and emit() methods on them.
 Note, that there is no eventListener class in node.js.
 Instead EventEmitter instances both emit and listen to events.
 So they are more like event emitters\listeners.
-In practice, server objects usually really are both event emitters and event listeners
+For example, server objects listen to requests and emmit responses

 ### Streams

 - Streams are also instances of the eventEmitter class.
 As such, they also have the on() and emit() methods, etc

-- When sending and receiving large amounts of data, it's better to use streams
+- When sending and receiving large amounts of data, it's better to use streams, and not to load the entire data into memory

 - One of the key methods in streams is the pipe() method.
 It allows us to pipe the output of one stream into the input of another stream, while taking care of a lot of the low level logic behind the scenes